Skip to content

 --with-workers bool false Include background worker pattern

---with-metrics bool false Include Prometheus metrics (deprecated — use --with-observability)
+--with-metrics bool false Include Prometheus metrics

---with-example bool false Include example code
+--with-example bool false Include example service, entity, and adapter illustrating the architecture

 --explicit-ports bool false Create an explicit ports/ directory